 If you are shopping online this can bring about a whole host of problems, but an authentic dealer should be more than willing to provide pictures and a satisfaction guarantee along with their products.

-That being said, real malachite isn’t exactly what you would call uniform in appearance.
 Take especially close note of the patterns and colors of the stone.
 You should see a whole mess of swirls, waves, circles, and stripes within the surfaces.

 Another thing to note is, fake malachite usually is done so with stripes because they are the easiest and quickest to recreate.

 Natural malachite will give off softer greens and change throughout the surface.
 As you scan your eyes over the surface of the stone, you should see various soft greens, which will eventually change to what looks like black-greens.